msi-code/ST10501039_PROG5121_Part1/README.md

 ## Features
 ### UserName Validation
-checking  correct formart of the name used to login by the user.
+Checking  correct formart of the name used to login by the user.

 ### Password Validation
 Checking password if it contains any invalid characters.